adinapoli/rabbitmq-macosx-prefspane/README.md

 Prerequisites
 -------------

-It does not embed a MongoDB Server.
-Therefore, you first have to install MongoDB with HomeBrew.
+It does not embed a RabbitMQ Server.
+Therefore, you first have to install RabbitMQ with HomeBrew.

-$brew install mongodb
+$brew install rabbitmq

 Installation
 ------------